 Whether the spouse drank was much more important than how much they drank.

 The researchers did not recommend that couples begin drinking to improve their marriages.
 The reason for the findings is not clear.
 It’s possible that if both partners drink, that they spend more time together.
 Perhaps drinking improves the quality of their shared time.
 Of coure, there are many other possible explanations.

-But it’s clear that drinking and marital satisfaction are associated in this representative sample.
+But it’s clear that drinking alcohol and marital satisfaction are linked in this national sample.

-Davis, R. More Perfect Unions.
-The American Search for Marital Bliss.
-Cambridge: Harvard U Press, 2010.
+Davis, R. The American Search for Marital Bliss.
+Cambridge: Harvard U Press.

-Van den Troost, A. Marriage in Motion.
-A Study on the Social Context and Processes of Marital Satisfaction.
-Belgium: Leuven U. Press, 2005.
+Van den Troost, A. A Study on the Social Context and Processes of Marital Satisfaction.
+Belgium: Leuven U. Press.